 sudo add-apt-repository ppa:xorg-edgers/ppa sudo apt-get update sudo apt-get dist-upgrade

 Note: If you have been using intel graphics installer make sure to remove it, because it might interfere with vgaswitcheroo.
-Also, if you are on ubuntu 13.10 and above (see comments section), you don’t need to enable this ppa to get the basic functionality that was added in linux 3.11 and radeon driver feature to enable switching.
-However, as I said above, since development regarding radeon drivers and kernel (with amd driver features) is happening at a rapid rate, therefore if you want to experience the improvements as they happen, it is probably good idea to enable this ppa for the graphics drivers.
+Also, if you are on ubuntu 13.10 and above (see comments section), you don’t need to enable this ppa to get the basic functionality that was added in linux 3.11 to enable switching.
+However, as I said above since development regarding radeon drivers and kernel (with amd driver features) is happening at a rapid rate, therefore if you want to experience the improvements as they happen, it is probably a good idea to enable this ppa for the graphics drivers.

 On linux 3.11 and above, you can enable radeon.dpm=1 kernel parameter to enable dynamic power management.
 Also JackDostoevsky notes that “DPM/power management process works significantly better in 3.12 than 3.11 — in 3.12 I get power management on par with Windows”.
 Therefore, definitely try out 3.12 to get better performance.